plenus-cloud/plenuslb/README.md

 Every persistent IP can be bound to a single service.

-To have PlenusLB assign the persistent IP to a service it is sufficient to specify it as an externalIPs in a LoadBalancer type service.
+To have PlenusLB assign the persistent IP to a service it is sufficient to specify it as an externalIPs or loadBalancerIP in a LoadBalancer type service.

+With externalIPs:

 ```yaml
 apiVersion: v1